applegod75/Python-libs/README.md

 # Python-libs
 some nice python libraries I made.
 Use them to make your life easier :)

-FileUtils:
+FolderUtils:
     I made this to make writing to files easier.
 Gives simple access to writing, removing and creating files.
-Also allows you to create and remove directories
+Also allows you to create and remove directories.
+    Can be installed using: pip install -i https://test.pypi.org/simple/ FolderUtils-applegod==0.0.1 I'll upload it to the main pypi servers when every package is built.

     requirements:
     -os     (default)